Diordany/c-example-bresenham/README.md

   b_{i - 1} & \quad\text{if}\quad r - q \lt 0\\
 \end{cases}$$

-However, we're not going to figure out the values of $p$ and $q$, because Bresenham derived a more convenient way to test wheter $r - q$ is positive or not [[1]](#1).
+However, we're not going to figure out the values of $r$ and $q$, because Bresenham derived a more convenient way to test whether $r - q$ is positive or not [[1]](#1).
 Deriving the equation is beyond the scope of this example, but the paper does an excellent job at describing how to derive it.
 Bresenham expressed the sign of $r - q$ in terms of $\Delta a$ and $\Delta b$, which is convenient, because we already figured those out.
 The following recursive relation was presented in [[1]](#1):

 $$D_{i + 1} =
 \begin{cases}